kube-logging/logging-operator/docs/configuration/crds/v1beta1/fluentbit_types.md

 Default: -

+### logRouting (LogRouting, optional) {#fluentbitspec-logrouting}

+Enable log routing to other logging resources based on namespace information queried from the target logging's watchNamespaces or watchNamespaceSelector Experimental feature

+Default: -

 ### flush (int32, optional) {#fluentbitspec-flush}

 Set the flush time in seconds.nanoseconds.
 The engine loop uses a Flush timeout to define when is required to flush the records ingested by input plugins through the defined output plugins. (default: 1)